Inverse Moment Methods for Sufficient Forecasting using High-Dimensional Predictors: Directional regression based on an invariance result

-The coincidence between the column space of $\bM_{dr}$ and the central subspace $\cstrue$ requires both the linearity condition (B1) and the constant variance condition: \begin{itemize} \item[(B2)] $\var(\bff_t \mid \bphi_1'\bff_t,\ldots, \phi_L'\bff_t)$ is degenerate. \end{itemize} Since the central subspace $\cstrue$ is unknown, same as (B1), (B2) is commonly strengthened to that it is satisfied for basis matrices of any $L$-dimensional subspace of $\mathbb {R}^K$.
-The strengthened conditions equivalently require the factors to be jointly normally distributed, which are again restrictive in practice.
-If one treat $\bff_t$ as the response and $(\bphi_1'\bff_t,\ldots,\bphi_L'\bff_t)$ as the predictor in regression, then (B1) is the linearity assumption on the regression function and (B2) is the homoscedasticity assumption on the error term.
-In this sense, we follow the convention in the literature of regression to treat (B2) less worrisome than (B1) in practice.
+Since $\cstrue$ is unknown, (B1) and (B2) are commonly strengthened such that they are satisfied for basis matrices of any $L$-dimensional subspace of $\mathbb {R}^K$.
+The strengthened conditions equivalently require the factors to be jointly normally distributed.
+To assess these conditions, one can treat $f_t$ as the response and $(\phi_1' f_t,\ldots,\phi_L'f_t)$ as the predictor in regression, then (B1) is the linearity assumption on the regression function and (B2) is the homoscedasticity assumption on the error term.
+In this sense, we follow the convention in the literature of regression to treat (B2) less worrisome than (B1) in practice. {We tentatively assume (B1) and relax it in \S 4.}

-A similar invariance result to Theorem \ref{thm:invariance} has been developed in \cite*{fxy-2015} for sliced inverse regression where the inverse first moment is involved (see their equation (2.6)).
-As $\bu_t$ is allowed to be non-normally distributed, according to \cite{li-yin-2007}, the two central subspaces $\csest$ and $\cstrue$ may differ, which means that the former may not be recovered by the corresponding kernel matrix in directional regression.
-This can also be explained by the fact that when $\hf_t$ is used as the predictor, the linearity condition (B1) and the constant variance condition (B2) are violated due to the arbitrariness of the distribution of $\bu^*_t$, which makes directional regression inconsistent.
+Under general conditions, the column space of $M_{dr}$ is $L$-dimensional, which, together with the linearity condition (B1) and the constant variance condition (B2), means the exhaustive recovery of $\cstrue$.
+These conditions are proposed in \cite{li-wang-2007} and reviewed in the supplement.
+They are weaker than those required for the exhaustiveness of sliced inverse regression, as more information about $f_t | y_{t+1}$, i.e. the second moment, is used.
+We assume these conditions throughout the paper, including \S 4 where (B1) is violated.

-One can always argue that under the assumption of negligible error term $\bu_t^*$ relative to the true factors $\bff$, the estimated factors $\hf$ approximate to $\bff$, which suggests the corresponding approximation between the central subspaces $\mathcal{S}_{y | \hf}$ and $\mathcal{S}_{y| \bff}$.
-Consequently, the central subspace of interest $\mathcal{S}_{y | \bff}$ can be still consistently estimated through the intermediate parameter $\mathcal{S}_{y | \hf}$, without using the invariance result.
-However, as the invariance result justifies the Fisher consistency of directional regression under the existence of potentially non-negligible measurement error $\bu$, it is useful in more general settings.
-These settings include, for example, the case when the primary statistical interest is on estimating which linear combinations of $x$ affect $y$, i.e. the factor loadings $\bB$ and the central subspace $\cstrue$, rather than the forecast function $g$.
-In this sense, this result itself makes an independent contribution to the literature of surrogate sufficient dimension reduction.
+To pinpoint the effect of using the estimated factors in directional regression, we next propose an invariance result for $M_{dr}$.
+As mentioned in \S 1, a similar invariance result for sliced inverse regression can be found in \cite*{fxy-2015} where only the inverse first moment is involved (see their equation (2.6)).
+To simplify the discussion, in the rest of the subsection we assume an oracle scenario where $B$ is known a priori, which gives